Redstonneur1256/EasyInventorys/Tutorial multipages.md

 Example plugin with one Wool block putting on page 2 and a log block to go back on page 1 With a stone block saying hello form page <CurrentPage>

-So, you need to create you class extending Gui
+So, you need to create you class extending MultiPagesGui

 ```
-public class MyGui extends Gui
+public class MyGui extends MultiPagesGui
 ```

 After that is done, you need a constructor